idoCo10/InfraMonitor/README.md

 # InfraMonitor

-InfraMonitor is a Linux infrastructure monitoring and inventory agent built with Python.
+InfraMonitor is a Linux infrastructure monitoring and inventory platform built with Python.

-The agent collects system, CPU, memory, storage, virtualization, and network information from Linux hosts and exposes the collected data through both human-readable CLI output and structured JSON.
+The InfraMonitor agent collects system, CPU, memory, storage, virtualization, and network information from Linux hosts and supports both human-readable CLI output and structured JSON.

+InfraMonitor also includes a FastAPI backend and PostgreSQL database for centralized host monitoring and historical report storage.
+The complete stack can run through Docker Compose, with agents automatically collecting and sending monitoring reports at configurable intervals.

-The project is being developed as an end-to-end DevOps platform.
-Automated testing, CI, Docker containerization, host-aware container monitoring, and Docker Compose deployment are already implemented, with centralized monitoring, infrastructure as code, and Kubernetes deployment planned.
+The project is being developed as an end-to-end DevOps platform, combining infrastructure monitoring, APIs, databases, containerization, automated testing, CI/CD, and future infrastructure-as-code and orchestration technologies.

 ## Current Features